NuevoFoundation/workshops/content/english/linux-basics/activity-11.md

 weight: 14
 ---

-*Thanks so much for helping us fix the machine!
+*Thanks so much for helping us fix my machine!
 Now let's get everything up into one nice package.*

 ### Secure your files, so they don't get tampered with again

 `tar` is a command that creates and extracts archived files.

-# TODO what is an archive file?
+{{% notice info %}}
+An archive is a collection of archive files.
+An archive file holds the compressed data of one or more files.
+{{% /notice %}}

 The format is: `tar [filenames]`.

 | flags | Uses |